 So if you’re on the same boat as me, and you’re trying to teach your teen how to keep their room tidy, and they have been having a hard time cleaning their room, or they need some guidance as to what to clean and how often, etc, then this bedroom cleaning checklist for teens is going to be their new best friend!

 Below I am sharing the exact list I made for my kids and the chores they are expected to get done, daily, weekly, and a deep cleaning list, too.
-So whether you are looking for a bedroom cleaning checklist for teen girl room, or a bedroom cleaning checklist for a teen boy room, this checklist will work for either one.
-I use it for both my teen boy and girl.
+So if you have been searching for a realistic bedroom cleaning checklist for your teens to use, this cleaning checklist for teens is all you need!

 This post is all about the best bedroom cleaning checklist for teens.